sirbradflies/MirNet/README.md

 # MirNet
-Random experiments with Neural Networks and alike
+Various experiments with Neural Networks and alike